 Landlord Registration Ordinance

 In 2016, the South Bend Common Council passed an ordinance establishing the Landlord Registration program, in accordance with a state law passed in 2014.
-This ordinance mandates that all landlords of rental units within the City of South Bend must register with Code Enforcement.
+This ordinance mandates that all landlords of rental units within the City of South Bend must register with Neighborhood Services & Enforcement.